 Our best to the new Mr and Mrs!
 May you have many years of post wedding day success together.

-The right vows, rings, dresses and flowers, these are some of the keys wedding elements that make up a perfect day.
+The right stuff!
+Vows, rings, dresses and flowers, these are some of the keys wedding elements that make up a perfect day.
 There of course are many many more details for your average bride and groom to consider.
 Some things require much debate and research.
 Who to hire as your photographer and videographer?
-Check out this blog for advice finding your videographer!
+Check out this blog post for advice finding your videographer!
 Will we have a planner?
 Who should we invite and when do we send those invites out?

 This is why the words “wedding planning” sometimes bring with them some level fear and stress!
 But the most crucial element and one that shouldn’t bring much stress or need much debate I believe is the love the couple shares.
 Without that love all the other elements seem pretty silly don’t they?

 Although every key wedding element of Matt and Lauren’s day was skillfully accounted for by Plum and Poppy resulting in a beautiful ceremony and reception.
 Their love for and appreciation of one another seemed to take center stage!
 From tears when they saw each other for the first time on the grand stairway of the Omni Hotel.
 To the kindness they showed one another in the small ways throughout the day.
 They clearly made one another the priority.
 So engaged couples when you’re working hard on your wedding lists and start to hit some stress buttons don’t forget to relax and remember the reason you’re doing this.
 Take some time to keep your relationship healthy, prioritize caring, kindness and love.
 Because these are the key wedding elements to your day!